tonyjbutler/moodle-mod_nln/README.txt

 $ echo /mod/nln/ >> .git/info/exclude

 Installing from a zip archive downloaded from [http://moodle.org/plugins/pluginversions.php?plugin=mod_nln]:
-1. Create a new folder in your Moodle install called "nln" within "/mod/".
+1. Download and unzip the appropriate release for your version of Moodle.
-2. Unzip the contents of the downloaded zip archive into it.
+2. Place the extracted "nln" folder in your "/mod/" subdirectory.

 Whichever of the above methods you use to get the module code in place, the final step is to visit your Site Administration > Notifications page in a browser to invoke the installation script and make the necessary database changes.